csusbdt/app/README.md

 I don't believe communciation between app server on Heroku and database on MongoLab is encrypted.
 They are both running in Amazon's East Coast data center, so maybe it's not too much of a weakness.

+Data from the outside enters the app in the following places.

+- _router.handle_ The HTTP header _x-forwarded-proto_ is used in string comparison.
+- _router.route_ The request URL is parsed using Node's _url.parse_ function and then used in string comparison.
+- _req_app.handle_ HTTP headers are used in string comparison.
+- _req_file.handle_ HTTP headers are used in string comparisons.
+  The request URL is parsed using Node's _url.parse_ function and a filename is extracted from it.
+This filename string is used only in string comparisons (to perform a binary search through an array of objects comprising the static content of the app.)
+  A file extension is extracted from the filename as a substring and used as a property of an object that contains information about handling the content type represented by the extension.
+- _req_op.handle_ A Javascript object is extracted from the body of an HTTP request using Node's JSON.parse fucntion.
+Properties of this object are used in string comprisons.
+The request URL is parsed using Node's _url.parse_ function and then used in string comparisons.
+- _fb_ A string from the outside assumed to be the user's Facebook access token is passed into Facebook open graph service through its _debug_token_ operation along with the secret app token.
+  I think this is safe, but I should think about what harm could be done as an app authenticated through the app token.

 TODO: check for injection attacks at each place where data comes into the server.